alexstandiford/easy-beer-lister/readme.txt

 Since Easy Beer Lister is designed to work with as many themes as possible, I created a way to adjust this hover.
 Go to settings->Easy Beer Lister settings and set some offset values until you get it right.
 Use trial and error until it looks good

 == Screenshots ==

-1.Beers get their own separate UI
+1. Beers get their own separate UI
-2.Beer page works regardless of theme
+2. Beer page works regardless of theme
-3.Create multiple custom menus
+3. Create multiple custom menus
-4.Familiar interface makes adding beers easy
+4. Familiar interface makes adding beers easy
-5.Batch edit what's on tap
+5. Batch edit what's on tap
-6.Powerful filtering functions for print menus 7.Shortcodes display beers in blog posts and pages 8.Custom print menus can be created for extended functionality == Changelog ==
+6. Powerful filtering functions for print menus
+7. Shortcodes display beers in blog posts and pages
+8. Custom print menus can be created for extended functionality

+== Changelog ==

 = 1.00 =